Novafex/cvg/README.md

 well.
 When received by the frontend system it is "re-hydrated" back to SVG by filling in all the standard props.

 An assumption on authoring the original SVG images is made in order to make the most of CVG.
-Path only graphics work best and deliver more consistant iconography.
-Usages of CSS and special gradients should be avoided. **CVG is targetting icon libraries** which feature simpler vector graphic objects.
+Path only graphics work best and deliver more consistent iconography.
+Usages of CSS and special gradients should be avoided. **CVG is targeting icon libraries** which feature simpler vector graphic objects.

 To compress even further, [SVGO](https://github.com/svg/svgo) will optimize the initial SVG before final compression.